darrenburns/darren.codes/content/posts/textual-copy-paste/index.md

 +++
-title = 'Copying and pasting in Textual' date = 2024-10-02T22:36:57+01:00 draft = true
+title = 'Copying and pasting in Textual' date = 2024-10-02T22:36:57+01:00 draft = false
 author = "Darren Burns"
 +++

 Terminal emulators are in general quite limited when it comes to copying and pasting.
 Fortunately, when writing Textual apps, we have a few options available to us.

-Textual has some built-in support for copy-paste; *but* it's dependent on the terminal your app is running in.

 ## Textual's built-in support

 Textual's `App` class has a method called `copy_to_clipboard(text: str)`.
 Pass a string into it, and that string will be placed onto the clipboard of the machine your terminal emulator is running on (*if* your emulator supports it).

-Unfortunately, if the user of the app is running in MacOS Terminal.app or another unsupported terminal, nothing will happen.
+Unfortunately, if the user of the app is running in MacOS `Terminal.app` or another unsupported terminal, nothing will happen.

 ## Consider `pyperclip`